 How and where to hang your painting

 It is recommended that areas where your painting may be knocked into (behind doors/in corridors) or be at risk of spills, be avoided.
 The environment in which you hang/store your painting should also be considered especially with regards to temperature, humidity and light.

 Conditions with extreme fluctuations can be detrimental to the stability of your painting and can lead to structural distortions and in extreme cases craquelure and flaking paint.
-Extreme fluctuations of humidity encourages the painting to expand and contract which stresses the structure resulting in damages.
-It is therefore advised that a constant temperature and relative humidity is maintained.
+Extreme fluctuations of humidity encourage the painting to expand and contract which stresses the structure resulting in damages.
+It is therefore advised that constant temperature and relative humidity is maintained.
 Central heating presents an issue and dries out the air.
-In contrast, damp rooms with high humidity encourages mould and mildew.
+In contrast, damp rooms with high humidity encourage mould and mildew.

 It is advised that temperature is controlled and your painting is not stored in rooms that are heated to a high temperature in the winter.
 Extreme heat may also result in the softening of the paint layer which risks the structural integrity and also attracts dirt and debris.
 It is recommended that your painting is not hung directly over radiators, fires, heaters, hot water/central heating pipes or in rooms with open fires or where people smoke as smoke and nicotine can quickly accumulate and obscure the painting surface.
 Radiators and heat sources also encourage more dirt to be deposited on your painting; as hot air rises it also carries dirt with it.